-I’m Minhee Kim, a multifaceted designer and problem solver from Northern Virginia.
+I’m Minhee Kim, a multidisciplinary designer and problem solver from Northern Virginia.
 Learn more ▸

 Below I share some of my favorite projects.

 New identity for Kingstowne Korean Baptist Church (site launching soon!).
 Deliverables include website, t-shirts, service program, business cards, and letterhead.
 There was no previous logo or identity, and previous website was a makeshift Blogger site.
-New website was built as a single page, organizing all the original content in a way that is clearer and more concise.
+I built the website as a single page, organizing all the original content in a way that is clearer and more concise.

 As a final project in Lettering & Type with Bruce Willen and Nolen Strals during undergrad at MICA, I taught myself FontLab Studio and designed the lowercase letters for a typeface I called Extraclear, combining my knowledge, research on legibility, and common sense.
 The idea was there but it being my first foray into type design, several of the character forms were pretty wonky.